Food lovers rejoice! You can actually get paid to eat.

 By contrast, food testers must have special skills in taste and odor recognition, no food allergies, and the unique ability to describe the food as clearly and precisely as possible.
-Food testers must also be in legal age and residing near the testing location.
+Food testers must also be of legal age and reside near the testing location.

 How much can you earn?

-Food tasting, food tester part-time gigs are rare, but if you see sites that invite people regularly, these gigs usually won’t earn you cash, but rewards that can be exchanged for gift cards.
+Food tasting and food tester part-time gigs are rare, but if you see sites that invite people regularly, these gigs usually won’t earn you cash, but rewards that can be exchanged for gift cards.

 Where to Find Food Testing Jobs